πŸ§™β€β™‚οΈ

 Since no tournament is involved all the logic of the game can be handled on the client side and Colyseus integration is not needed

-We need to host the build version of the game on an external url, then OP Arcade website will point a reference to the link, check our Blaze Racing Netlify URL and have a little fun 🚘 In case the game build needs any of the player's informations, the following parameters are sent from OP Arcade
+We need to host the build version of the game on an external url, then OP Arcade website will point a reference to the link, check our and have a little fun 🚘 In case the game build needs any of the player's informations, the following parameters are sent from OP Arcade

 Tournament - The game logic and score posting is done on Colyseus server, this requires for the game build to be modified in certain areas.